WORKING TOGETHER FOR A BETTER SAINT PAUL

 We know that people of faith are compelled to seek justice.
 Interfaith Action invites interfaith leaders to a series of compelling conversations about creating a better system of public safety and policing in Minnesota.

-Together with Minnesota Commissioner of Public Safety John Harrington and several state public safety leaders, we will walk through real-life scenarios that police officers face on the job.
+Together with Minnesota Commissioner of Public Safety John Harrington and several state public safety leaders, we walked through real-life scenarios that police officers face on the job.
 What do we want our public safety officers to do in these situations?
-We’ll ask clergy and their congregations to respond as well.
+We asked clergy and their congregations to respond as well.
 Our work together will culminate in a report of the collective feedback.
+Check back in spring 2023.

 Recent Clergy Civic Engagement Discussions